Pro Evolution Soccer 2: Reception

 PES 2 was awarded Best Console Game at the European Computer Trade Show (ECTS) in 2002.
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pro Evolution Soccer 2 for "Console Sports Simulation Game of the Year", which was ultimately awarded to Madden NFL 2004.

 According to SPORTbible in 2019, Pro Evolution Soccer 2 was voted the greatest football video game of all time in a poll.
 SPORTbible writer Jack Kenmare called it "one of the greatest and most influential football games in recent memory."